What’s a Neuroma?

 - X-rays: This helps to see any abnormalities or fractures within the foot.

-- Ultrasound: Neurosurgeons use sound waves to create real-time images of internal structures and reveal any tissue abnormalities like neuromas.
+- Ultrasound: Neurosurgeons use sound waves to create real-time images of internal structures and reveal any tissue abnormalities such as neuromas.

 How Do Spinal Specialists Treat a Neuroma?